-John Walker turned to pick up a pair of binoculars and went out the door to look at the other ships.
-The sound of the asdic under water ranging device echoed monotonously behind him; the pinging echoing and reechoing through the ship.
+John Walker turned to pick up a pair of binoculars and leaned over the rail to look at the other ships.
+The sound of the asdic under water ranging device resonated monotonously below him; the pinging echoing and reechoing through the ship.
 It was worse than the ticking of a clock when one wants to go to sleep.

-I could just see a small life boat bobbing among the burning debris on the water.
+I could just see two small whalers bobbing among the burning debris on the water.
 I tried to assess their condition from where I stood, but they were too far away.

-The Amazon swung to starboard and Lieutenant-Commander Walker came out on the bridge with a megaphone.
+The Amazon swung to starboard, her wake eddying and I looked up to see Lieutenant-Commander Walker had got his hands on a megaphone.

-"Stand by for medium pattern," Lieutenant-Commander Walker said, coming back into the pilot house, "how many depth charges have we got left?"
+"Stand by for medium pattern," Lieutenant-Commander Walker said, from the bridge, "how many depth charges have we got left?"

 "One pattern sir."

 "Right, forget what I said, we'll drop them one at a time."